willwh/hook.io/ReadMe.md

 # Features :

 - Designed to build: large, decoupled, distributed, and fault tolerant I/O heavy applications
-- Every hook is an isolated and separate node.js process ( that can be running anywhere )
-- Every hook can have multiple inputs ( outgoing client connections ) and multiple outputs ( listening servers ) to other hooks
-- Bi-direction communication on both upstream and downstream connections
 - Interprocess Message Publishing and Subscribing done through [EventEmitter2](https://github.com/hij1nx/EventEmitter2) and [dnode](http://github.com/SubStack/dnode)
 - Messaging API inherits and mimics Node's native EventEmitter API ( with the help of EventEmitter2 )
 - Spawning and Daemonizing of processes handled with [Forever](https://github.com/indexzero/forever)